Expressions

 Example:

-We have a dataset containing associations of the definition Person with attributes, Age, Scope, Gender, Income and Start Date.
+We have a dataset containing instances of the definition Person with attributes, Age, Scope, Gender, Income and Start Date.

 Here is the default dataset DS tin a result matrix